CartoDB/carto-selfhosted-helm/README.md

   ```

-- Add the secret reference in these lines, you can find this configuration inside `carto-secrets.yaml`:
+- Add the postgres IP/hostname and the secret reference in these lines, you can find this configuration inside `carto-secrets.yaml`:

   ```yaml
   externalDatabase: